intel/gbs/docs/GBS.rst

 Limitations of Incremental Build
 ''''''''''''''''''''''''''''''''

-Incremental build don't support all packages.
+Incremental build doesn't support all packages.
 Here are some limitations:

 - Incremental build currently supports building only a single package.
 It doesn't support building multiple packages in parallel
 - The tarball's name in the spec file should be %{name}-%{version}.{tar.gz|tar.bz2|zip|...}, otherwise GBS can't mount source code to build the root correctly
-- %prep section should only contains %setup macro to unpack tar ball, and should not contains other source code related operations, such as unpack another source, apply patches, etc.
+- %prep section should only contains %setup macro to unpack tarball, and should not contains other source code related operations, such as unpack another source, apply patches, etc.

 Multiple packages build (dependency build)